serwy/shellctx/README.md

     dryrun shell command: python3 -m http.server 9999

 `exec` - uses the key to get the executable, and the additional arguments are passed directly to the executable.
+This is like an alias.

     $ ctx exec server 9999
     Serving HTTP on 0.0.0.0 port 9999 (http://0.0.0.0:9999/) ...